-I am blessed because following brain injury, for the most part, my long-term memory is still intact.
-I can remember random, and often meaningless, facts from the distant past.
-My short term memory, however, is a different story, and this has been one of the toughest and most frustrating things I now deal with.
-I have difficulty remembering recent events or recalling new information.
-This dramatic difference in my ability to remember the recent and the remote is difficult for myself, as well as many others, to understand.
-But this paradox is my new reality.
+I certainly feel lucky because following a rather severe traumatic brain injury (TBI) my long-term memory is still intact for the most part.
+I usually have the ability to remember random and oftentimes meaningless information from the distant past.
+My short term memory, however, is a much different story and this has been one of the most frustrating things I’ve had to deal with.
+The difficulty I have with remembering what I just heard or things that just happened has been discouraging, to say the least.
+This dramatic difference between the strength of my short-term and long-term memory is still difficult for myself, as well as for many others, to understand.

-The end of my career as a practicing physician marked the beginning of a new chapter in my life.
-A chapter marked by many things but one that is characterized by a critical decision, a decision that was and is imperative to my moving on and finding purpose after brain injury.
-I think my approach to short term memory illustrates this decision perfectly.
-I made the decision to let go of old strengths I no longer possess so I could use my energy finding and using new ones in a sustainable, lasting, and fulfilling way.
-And this is a choice I must make every day.
+The end of my medical career was the beginning of a new chapter in my life, a new chapter where I made a very important decision soon after my early exit from doctoring.
+It’s a decision I believe is imperative for anyone who is trying to move on and find their purpose after a brain injury.
+It was the decision to let go of the old strengths that I no longer possess so I could start using my time and energy finding and using my new strengths in a lasting, meaningful, purposeful, and fulfilling way.